mininscode/weather/README.md

 # Weather
-App to display the weather in a specific location
+App to display or store the weather in a specific location